yym68686/uni-api/README.md

       SCHEDULING_ALGORITHM: fixed_priority # When SCHEDULING_ALGORITHM is fixed_priority, use fixed priority scheduling, always execute the channel of the first model with a request.
 Default is enabled, SCHEDULING_ALGORITHM default value is fixed_priority.
 SCHEDULING_ALGORITHM optional values are: fixed_priority, round_robin, weighted_round_robin, lottery, random.
       # When SCHEDULING_ALGORITHM is random, use random polling load balancing, randomly request the channel of the model with a request.
       # When SCHEDULING_ALGORITHM is round_robin, use polling load balancing, request the channel of the model used by the user in order.
-      AUTO_RETRY: true # Whether to automatically retry, automatically retry the next provider, true for automatic retry, false for no automatic retry, default is true
+      AUTO_RETRY: true # Whether to automatically retry, automatically retry the next provider, true for automatic retry, false for no automatic retry, default is true.
+Also supports setting a number, indicating the number of retries.
       RATE_LIMIT: 2/min # Supports rate limiting, maximum number of requests per minute, can be set to an integer, such as 2/min, 2 times per minute, 5/hour, 5 times per hour, 10/day, 10 times per day, 10/month, 10 times per month, 10/year, 10 times per year.
 Default is 60/min, optional
       # RATE_LIMIT: 2/min,10/day # Supports multiple frequency constraints
       ENABLE_MODERATION: true # Whether to enable message moderation, true for enable, false for disable, default is false, when enabled, it will moderate the user's message, if inappropriate messages are found, an error message will be returned.